frangucc/gamifyed/gamifyed-cli/readme.md

 ## When developers run the command, gamifyed, the router will run through all tests and report back the results.

 ### TDD must be used EVERY time.
 Each class has a test.
-Find a nice CPP test library.
+Find a nice CPP test library .

 ### The following other cbp objects should be created: